MeteoraAg/meteora-scaffold/templates/fun-launch/README.md

 The pool config key is used to configure the bonding curve parameters.
 You'll need to:

-1. Deploy your own pool config program
+1. Deploy your own pool config on the Dynamic Bonding Curve program
 2. Or use an existing pool config program
 3. Get the public key of the pool config account